-Up until now all of our work was being done out of a spare kitchen and a single indigo vat in Ann’s mother’s backyard.
+Up until now all of our work was being done out of a spare kitchen and a single indigo vat in the back garden of Ann’s mother’s house in Bangkok.
 The decision to relocate to Chiang Mai was made long ago but it was only last week that we finished the bulk of our work in hectic Bangkok and finally made the move to the green North.
 With a lot of help on the way we ended up renting this lovely place for the purposes of setting up a proper studio and dyeing/weaving space.

 We also made some time to continue our explorations in under-dyeing indigo with coffee and myrobalan.
 The “butterfly” pattern we liked in our previous post was reproduced, this time at larger intervals and with the yellow being extracted from onion skins.